Sea94/Sea94.github.io/README.md

 # About me
+Since December 2023, I have been the Technical Cooperation Manager at Huawei's Zurich Research Center.
+In this role, I play a crucial part in facilitating R&D initiatives, driving innovation, and fostering strategic collaborations for significant technological advancements.
-I am a researcher with broad interests in human-computer interaction and artificial intelligence.
-I earned my master’s and bachelor’s degrees in applied mathematics and physics at [MIPT](https://mipt.ru/english/).
-Currently, I am pursuing a doctorate in computer science at [EPFL](https://www.epfl.ch/en/), where I work with [Pearl Pu](https://www.epfl.ch/labs/gr-pu/members/pearl-pu/), studying social conversational agents, also known as chatbots.
+Before this, I earned a PhD in Computer Science from [EPFL](https://www.epfl.ch/en/), where I worked with [Pearl Pu](https://www.epfl.ch/labs/gr-pu/members/pearl-pu/) on social conversational agents, commonly known as chatbots.
+I hold master’s and bachelor’s degrees in applied mathematics and physics from [MIPT](https://mipt.ru/english/).

-My research focuses on understanding what qualities make chatbots compelling to users, and how to evaluate them.
-To achieve this, I approach my work from a user-centered perspective, with a focus on theoretical conceptualization, experimental design, and evaluation.
+I am passionate about human-computer interaction, user experience, and artificial intelligence.
+My PhD research focused on understanding what qualities make chatbots compelling to users, and how to evaluate them.
+To achieve this, I approached my work from a user-centered perspective, focusing on theoretical conceptualization, experimental design, and evaluation.
 Thanks to my interdisciplinary background, I have a unique set of skills that allows me to collaborate effectively with professionals from various fields.

 # Research and Projects Summary
 ## Expectation vs Reality in Users’ Willingness to Delegate to Digital Assistants